-Even when the immediate risks of rising floodwaters have passed, the weeks and months that follow can pose serious risks to our pets.
-Here’s what those affected by this summer’s storms will need to watch for!
+Even when the immediate risks of extreme weather and rising floodwaters have passed, the weeks and months that follow can pose serious risks to our pets.
+Here’s what those affected by Hurricane Ida will need to watch for!

 What pet owners frequently forget to plan for, however, is how to survive the flooding aftermath and the serious risks posed in the weeks and months that follow.